junyi-me/jy-blog/content/post/github-selfhost-runner-k8s/index.md

 ## Conclusion

 Setting up my own GitHub Actions runner was pretty daunting at first, but ARC has made it quite a bit easier.
-Although I'm currently okay with using GitHub's runners, this will definitely help me in the future with bigger projects.

-Although it was the motivation for this post, for the purpose of automatically restarting my Kubernetes deployments, I will likely use [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/) instead, since it decouples my git repository from kubernetes cluster.
+It's awesome to have `kubectl` commands integrated into GitHub Actions.